hashicorp/terraform-provider-azurerm/website/docs/r/resource_management_private_link.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_resource_management_private_link"
 description: |-
-  Manages a Resource Management Private Link.
+  Manages a Resource Management Private Link to restrict access for managing resources in your Subscriptions.
 ---

 # azurerm_resource_management_private_link

-Manages a Resource Management Private Link.
+Manages a Resource Management Private Link to restrict access for managing resources in your Subscriptions.

 ## Example Usage